 95666.
 Applicability.

-This subarticle applies to owners or operators of equipment and components listed in section 95668 located within California, including California waters, that are associated with facilities in the sectors listed below, regardless of emissions level:
+This subarticle applies to owners or operators of equipment and components associated with facilities located within California, including California waters, in the sectors listed below, regardless of emissions level or well status:

 Onshore and offshore crude oil or natural gas production; and,